PlayMakerEcosystem/PlayMaker--UnityLearn--2dPlatformer_U2020/README.md

   This PlayMaker version uses the new Unity UI system, so this is an added value to this project as you can see how to integrate the new UI system in a proper project.
     -- Health Bar is following the Player, so this demonstrate important interaction between the 3d world and the UI Canvas.

+## Installation instructions

+Make sure you 'Clone' ( as opposed to download the zip) this project using Github Desktop or SourceTree Application, they will ensure that you get everything.

+This project is using a 'submodule' called PlayMaker utils, and so it requires extra step to check out the sub module.
+If you want to download the zip, that's fine, but make sure you also go get the PlayMaker utils (https://github.com/jeanfabre/PlayMaker--Utils) zip as well and put it in Assets/PlayMaker Utils.

 ## BenchMark
 coming soon, see Unity 5 version for last benchmarks.